MHRA/products/medicines/web/copy/homepage.md

 - The description of the medicinal product’s properties and how it can be used
 - Scientific reports about new marketing authorisations for medicines

-You can look for any word, phrase or PIL number using the search tool.
+You can look for any word, phrase or PL number using the search tool.

 You can also use the A-Z list to find the active substance.